Ease To Accept Credit Cards Online Now

 - Tiered Pricing Model.
 As you must be aware, there are different credit card brands and all the brands have different fees set for transactions.
 Particular brands can also have separate fees for a separate type of card.
 This model can be sometimes confusing for startup merchants.

 - Flat Pricing Model.
 As the name suggests the processing company will charge a fixed transaction fee to the merchant no matter what card brand he is processing.
 This pricing model is quite popular in economies like USA, India, Thailand, Philippines and the European Union.

 - Interchange Plus Pricing Model.
 As mentioned above in the tiered pricing model description that different card brands may have different pricing for transactions.
 In the interchange plus pricing model, the processing company decides a fixed markup that is added to the interchange price.
 This means the merchant will be paying the exact interchange fees plus the markup set by the Credit Card processing company.

-So if you are interested to accept credit cards online now then send an email on [email protected] so that we can assist you.
+So, if you are interested to accept credit cards online now then send an email on [email protected].
+Our Expert assist you.